alanrogers/eghop/src/index.md

       an earlier spread of pastoralism than farming to southern Africa."

 * Sep 21 [Gokhman, et al. 2019][gokhman20:cell] Reconstructing Denisovan
-Anatomy Using DNA Methylation Maps.
+anatomy using DNA methylation maps.
 Presenter: David Gokhman.

   * "We present a method for reconstructing skeletal morphology using DNA methylation patterns.
 We suggest that Denisovans likely shared